buihongduc132/codex/codex-rs/core/prompt_v0.md

 - Fix the problem at the root cause rather than applying surface-level patches, when possible.
 - Avoid unneeded complexity in your solution.
 - Do not attempt to fix unrelated bugs or broken tests.
 It is not your responsibility to fix them.
-But you have to mention them to the user in your final message though.
+(You may mention them to the user in your final message though.)
 - Update documentation as necessary.
 - Keep changes consistent with the style of the existing codebase.
 Changes should be minimal and focused on the task.
 - Use `git log` and `git blame` to search the history of the codebase if additional context is required.